gamblevore/speedie/Documentation/isms.md

 ### Random Numbers

 Sometimes you just want a random number.
 Perhaps for a test or demo project.
-If thats all you want, and you don't want to make your own random number generator object instead... try this:
+If thats all you want, try this:

     || x = 6()        // Returns an int from 0 to 5.
     || y = (x+6)()    // Returns a number from 6 to 11.